 Periodontal disease begins when bacteria in the mouth form a substance called plaque that sticks to the surface of the teeth.
 Subsequently, minerals in the saliva harden the plaque into dental calculus (tartar), which is firmly attached to the teeth.
-Tartar above the gum line is obvious to many owners, but is not of itself the cause of disease.
+Tartar above the gum line is obvious to many owners but is not in itself the cause of disease.

 Periodontal disease includes gingivitis (inflammation [reddening] of the gums) and periodontitis (loss of bone and soft tissue around the teeth).
 There is a wide range in the appearance and severity of periodontal disease, which often cannot be properly evaluated or treated without general anesthesia for veterinary patients.
 Effects within the oral cavity include damage to or loss of gum tissue and bone around the teeth, development of a hole (‘fistula’) from the oral cavity into the nasal passages causing nasal discharge, fractures of the jaw following weakening of the jaw bone, and bone infection (‘osteomyelititis’).
 Bacteria from the mouth can enter the bloodstream and are carried around the body.
 Studies in dogs have shown that periodontal disease is associated with microscopic changes in the heart, liver, and kidneys.

 Studies in humans have linked periodontal disease to a variety of health problems including poor control of diabetes mellitus and increased severity of diabetic complications.
 Additionally, it has been shown that diabetes is a risk factor for periodontal disease.